dustdustinthewind/IntralismQoLMod/README.md

 ## Features
 ### Editor
-- Config v3 maps do not encrypt (Encrypted maps can be resaved to be decrypted!)
+- Config v3 maps and the save file do not encrypt (Encrypted maps can be resaved to be decrypted!)
 - Gave Editor a Dark Theme
 - The BPM tool uses colors for snaps (only for 1, 2, 3, 4, 6, 8, 12, 16 snaps, if you're using something else you're probably wrong)
 - Automatic BPM saving/loading to and from description (Doesn't work properly with multiple BPMs)